-To optimize its lifespan, offer it bulb plant organic fertilizer every year after the blooming and regularly split the bulbs, since their multiplying can quickly make the plant seem invasive.
+To optimize its lifespan, offer it bulb plant organic fertilizer every year after the blooming.
+Regularly split and thin the bulbs, since their multiplying can quickly make the plant seem invasive.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Montbretia bloom close up shared by fififum under © CC0
+Montbretia bloom close-up by fififum under Pixabay license

-Montbretia growing wild shared by Philip_Goddard under © CC BY-NC 2.0
+Montbretia growing wild by Philip Goddard ☆ under © CC BY-NC 2.0